PublicMediaKitchen/doppelganger/themes-format.md

 **Theme Definition File Format**

+Customizing Doppelgänger requires the use of a themes definition file, containing an array of theme overrides.
+These override baked-in base themes that provide a suitable starting place for theme development.

 Each theme must include a `code`, `parent_code`, and `name`.

 The theme's `parent_code` value must be one of the built-in base themes: `default`, `dark`, or `hideous`.